 310 APPLICATIONS

-PLEASE NOTE: The 310 Joint Application can take up to 60 days to complete; landowners planning a project should contact the Carbon Conservation District well in advance of the planned starting date to get the permitting process started.
-The applicant is responsible for obtaining al necessary permits and landowner’s permission before beginning work.
-Contractors doing the work in or adjacent to a river or stream, should have a copy of the 310 permit in hand.
+PLEASE NOTE: The 310 Joint Application process take up to 60 days to complete.
+Landowners who are planning a project are encouraged to contact the Carbon Conservation District well in advance of their intended start date to initiate the permitting process.
+It is the applicant's responsibility to secure all necessary permits and obtain permission from landowners prior to commencing any work.
+Additionally, contractors performing work in or adjacent to a river or stream should ensure they have a copy of the 310 permit readily available.

 Are you planning work in or near a streambed?
 You'll need a 310 permit.